Boyquotes/HirokisPoopsGodot/README.md

 # Hiroki's Poops

+## NOTICE: Please don't fork this repository.
+Read the license, please.
 Hiroki's Poops is a game where you fly around the sky and shoot poops.
 It is a heavy modification of this [pygame tutorial](https://realpython.com/pygame-a-primer/).
 It supports joysticks.